CosmoStat/Tutorials/presentation_tips.md

 ⏰ Very **efficient**, it has to fit 20m:

-- 5m introduce yourself and the timely challenge that *needs you*
+- 5m introduce yourself and the timely challenge in your field that *needs you* to be solved;
 - 10m your highlights and how you fit and complete the expertise of the group.
-Demonstrate how you and the group, together, will reach your common timely goal.
+Demonstrate how you and the group, together, will reach your common timely goal;
 - 5m propose a joint project, give your vision of the future, on a short/long term timeline.

 Positive